-The ancient yet modernized Murudeshwar Temple (Murdeshwar) dedicated to Sri Murudeshwara, a form of Lord Shiva is located in the coastal town of Murudeshwar in the Bhatkal Taluk of the Uttara Kannada district of Karnataka.
+Murudeshwar Temple (or Murdeshwar) for Sri Murudeshwara, a form of Lord Shiva is in the coastal town of Murudeshwar in the Bhatkal Taluk of the Uttara Kannada district of Karnataka.
+The world’s second largest Shiva statue commands attention in the blue skyline surrounded by sea.

-The land on which the temple has been built just protrudes out of the mainland.
-Hence, the Murudeshwar Temple is surrounded on three sides by the Arabian Sea.
+The land of the temple just protrudes out of the mainland.
+Hence, the Arabian Sea surrounds the temple on three sides.
 The Temple Complex begins with a huge 20-storied Gopuram.
-The world’s second largest Shiva statue commands attention in the blue skyline surrounded by sea.

 Ravana went to Mount Kailash and performed severe penance to impress Lord Shiva.
 He sang his praises in the acclaimed Shiva Tandava Stotram.
 He chopped one of his ten heads as a gift for Lord Shiva.
 Eventually, Lord Shiva granted him a wish.
 Ravana asked for the Atma Linga from Lord Shiva.

 Lord Shiva then took out the Atma Linga from his heart and offered it to Ravana but placed a condition that he should not keep the Linga down until he reaches his destination.
 If he keeps the Linga down, the Linga will become affixed and nothing can separate it.
 Ravana agreed and started proceeding southwards towards his kingdom.
 All the other Lords were afraid as they were sure that Ravana will misuse the Atma Linga to create havoc in the world.